-The Chinese Mainland is by far the most important export market for Hong Kong's legal services industry.
+Mainland China is by far the most important export market for Hong Kong's legal services industry.
 Demand for Hong Kong's legal services support comes mainly from foreign and Hong Kong companies which have investments or are planning to invest in the Mainland.

-Hong Kong's legal sector has however become a victim of its own success, as waiting periods for cases to be heard contuinue to lengthen despite efforts to increase capacity.
-Although many cases have been shifted to the District Court after its financial jurisdiction was raised to HKD600,000, a surge in bankruptcy petitions has kept the High Court caseload fairly static.
+Hong Kong's legal sector has however become a victim of its own success, as waiting periods for cases to be heard continue to lengthen despite efforts to increase capacity.
+Although many cases have been shifted to the District Court after its financial jurisdiction was raised to HK$600,000, a surge in bankruptcy petitions has kept the High Court caseload fairly static.

 Under the Hong Kong judiciary's 'Performance Pledge,' the Court of First Instance pledges to set a hearing date for criminal cases within 120 days from the filing of an indictment, and within 180 days from the application to fix a date in civil proceedings.
 The Judiciary has stressed, however, that these are "targets" and they may fluctuate according to the year's particular circumstances.